 This part of the handbook describes what happens after the review visit has ended.
 The standard timeline for this part of the process is given below.
+Please note that the deadlines in this timeline may be extended by up to two weeks for reviews with a review visit occurring less than 16 weeks before Christmas.
+The precise dates will be confirmed to you by the QAA Review Manager.

-Working weeks Activity Review visit +2 weeks QAA Review Manager sends key findings letter to provider (copied to HEFCE, Home Office and/or awarding bodies or organisations as relevant) +6 weeks QAA sends draft review report to provider and lead student representative (copied to awarding bodies or organisations as relevant) +9 weeks Provider and lead student representative give factual corrections (incorporating any comments from awarding bodies or organisations) +12 weeks QAA publishes report and issues press release +22 weeks Provider publishes its action plan on its website
+Working weeks Activity Review visit +2 weeks QAA Review Manager sends key findings letter to provider (copied to HEFCE or DEL, Home Office and/or awarding bodies or organisations as relevant) +6 weeks QAA sends draft review report to provider and lead student representative (copied to awarding bodies or organisations as relevant) +9 weeks Provider and lead student representative give factual corrections (incorporating any comments from awarding bodies or organisations) +12 weeks QAA publishes report and issues press release +22 weeks Provider publishes its action plan on its website